BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 #### **Step B: Setup Computer** [^8]
 1. *This optional action is omitted in this basic procedure.
 Enable it with "Use a USB Drive" if you are concerned about [Bitrot](#adversary-bitrot) or [Personal Network Attack](#adversary-network-attack-personal).*
-2. _This optional action is omitted in this basic procedure._
+2. _This optional action is omitted in this basic procedure, but enabled by"Optional Steps" below._
-3. _This optional action is omitted in this basic procedure._
+3. _This optional action is omitted in this basic procedure, but enabled by"Optional Steps" below._
-4. [  ] Install Ledger Live for Mac, Windows or Linux [https://support.ledger.com/hc/en-us/articles/360006395553](https://support.ledger.com/hc/en-us/articles/360006395553)
+4. [  ] Install the Ledger Live software for Mac, Windows or Linux [https://support.ledger.com/hc/en-us/articles/360006395553](https://support.ledger.com/hc/en-us/articles/360006395553)
    1. Download It
    2. Install It